• Home

 8. Use vertical space

 Often times we place things in one layer in a cabinet or on a shelf and call it day.
 But often times, there is still space above these items that ends up wasted.
 A great way to make vertical space is by using shelf dividers as mentioned above.
 Also under shelf baskets are great for adding space.
 You can find numerous options on Amazon.
-A game changing organizing item I have found are these stackable bins:
+A game changing organizing item I have found are these stackable bins.

 They come in three sizes that you can stack and customize to your space.
 This means that when you move, you’re able to arrange them so that they would fit in virtually any space.
 I have them under my kitchen sink, pictured below and in my bathroom closet.